 1. Structure your campaigns consistently

-Your PPC campaigns permit a rough structure for your ad activities.
+Your PPC campaigns provide a rough structure for your ad activities.
 This can be both good and bad news.
-Typically, a campaign structure will provide you with a set of characteristics that follow one or more of the characteristics below:
+Typically, a campaign structure will provide you with a set of characteristics that follow one or more of the patterns below:

 - By product category (for example: men’s shoes, keyboards, cameras, etc.)